By Hiroshima University Department of Public Relations

 222 nm vs 254 nm UVC

-A wavelength of 222 nm UVC cannot penetrate the outer, non-living layer of the human eye and skin so it won’t cause harm to the living cells beneath.
+Previous studies showed that due to its limited penetration depth, Far-UVC poses minimal health risks to human skin and eyes as it is unable to reach the living cells beneath.
 This makes it a safer but equally potent alternative to the more damaging 254 nm UVC germicidal lamps increasingly used in disinfecting healthcare facilities.

 Since 254 nm UVC harms exposed human tissues, it can only be used to sanitize empty rooms.
 But 222 nm UVC can be a promising disinfection system for occupied public spaces including hospitals where nosocomial infections are a possibility.